altogic/altogic-dart/README.md

     // success
   }

+  // After the users are created and their email verified, the next time the users wants to sign in to their account, you can use the sign in method to authenticate them var userSession = await altogic.auth.signInWithEmail(email, password);

+  // You can check errors.
+If ``errors`` is null, signIn is success. if (userSession.errors != null) {
+    // success
+    var user = userSession.user;
+    var session = userSession.session;
+  } else {
+    // Error
+  }

   //... after email address verified, you can get user and session data using the accessToken var authGrant = await altogic.auth.getAuthGrant(accessToken);

-  //After the users are created and their email verified, the next time the users wants to sign in to their account, you can use the sign in method to authenticate them var userSession = await altogic.auth.signInWithEmail(email, password);
 }
 ```